FraunhoferIOSB/FAAAST-Registry/docs/source/gettingstarted/docker.md

 ## Docker CLI

 To start the FA³ST Registry with default values execute this command.
+This will start the image of FA³ST Registry from Docker Hub.
 A FA³ST Registry with in-memory database on port 8090 will be started.

 ```sh